azeredo-e/BrazilCentralBank.jl/docs/src/index.md

-# BCB.jl
+# BCB.jl Documentation

-BCB.jl é uma interface na linguagem de programação Julia para a API de dados do Banco Central do Brasil.
-O projeto foi inspirado por [python-bcb](https://github.com/wilsonfreitas/python-bcb) criado por wilsonfreitas@GitHub.

-BCB.jl is an interface in the Julia programming language for the data API of Brazil's Central Bank (BCB).
-The project was inspired by [python-bcb](https://github.com/wilsonfreitas/python-bcb) created by wilsonfreitas@GitHub.
+Welcome to the documentation page!

-## About the project
+## About the Project

 > Current release: 0.1.0 (2024-03-14)